NPTfisheries/SnakeRiverFishStatus/README.md

-Please feel free to post an issue to this repository [here](https://github.com/NPTfisheries/SnakeRiverFishStatus/issues) with any questions, feature requests, errors in documentation, etc. and we will reply at our earliest convenience.
+Please feel free to post an issue to this repository [here](https://github.com/NPTfisheries/SnakeRiverFishStatus/issues) with any questions, feature requests, errors in documentation, etc. and we will reply or address the issue at our earliest convenience.